 BioXcel Therapeutics, Inc. ("BTI" or the "Company") is a biopharmaceutical company utilizing artificial intelligence ("AI") approaches to develop transformative medicines in neuroscience and immuno-oncology.
 We are focused on utilizing cutting-edge technology and innovative research to develop high-value therapeutics aimed at transforming patients' lives.
-We employ a unique AI platform to reduce therapeutic development costs and potentially accelerate timelines while aiming to increase the possibility of success.
-Our approach leverages existing approved drugs and/or clinically evaluated product candidates together with big data and proprietary machine learning algorithms to identify new therapeutic indices.
+We employ a proprietary AI platform to reduce therapeutic development costs and potentially accelerate development timelines.
+Our approach leverages existing approved drugs and/or clinically evaluated product candidates together with big data and proprietary machine learning algorithms to identify new therapeutic indications.
 We believe this differentiated approach has the potential to reduce the expense and time associated with drug development in diseases with substantial unmet medical needs.

-On April 6, 2022, we announced that the United States ("U.S.") Food and Drug Administration ("FDA") approved IGALMITM (dexmedetomidine or "Dex") sublingual film for the acute treatment of agitation associated with schizophrenia or bipolar I or II disorder in adults.
-IGALMITM is approved to be self-administrated by patients under the supervision of a healthcare provider.
+On April 6, 2022, we announced that the U.S. FDA approved IGALMI (dexmedetomidine or "Dex") sublingual film for the acute treatment of agitation associated with schizophrenia or bipolar I or II disorder in adults.
+IGALMI is approved to be self-administrated by patients under the supervision of a health care provider.
 We deployed the first phase of our sales team for high priority targets in May 2022.
-Furthermore, on July 6, 2022, we announced that IGALMITM, was commercially available in doses of 120 and 180 microgram ("mcg") through the Company's third-party logistics provider and was available for order through wholesalers.
+Furthermore, on July 6, 2022, we announced that IGALMI was commercially available in doses of 120 and 180 microgram ("mcg") through the Company's third-party logistics provider and was available for order through wholesalers.

-Our most advanced clinical development program is BXCL501, an investigational proprietary, orally dissolving, thin film formulation of Dex for the treatment of agitation associated with psychiatric and neurological disorders.
+Our most advanced clinical development program is BXCL501, an investigational proprietary, orally dissolving, film formulation of Dex for the treatment of agitation associated with psychiatric and neurological disorders.

-We continue to conduct clinical trials evaluating BXCL501 for the acute treatment of agitation in Alzheimer's disease patients, and for adjunctive treatment of patients with Major Depressive Disorder ("MDD").
-We are also planning clinical trials for the at-home use of BXCL501 for agitation associated with bipolar disorders and schizophrenia.
+We are conducting clinical trials for the at-home use of BXCL501 for agitation associated with bipolar disorders and schizophrenia.
+We also continue to conduct clinical trials evaluating BXCL501 for the acute treatment of agitation in Alzheimer's disease patients in residential care facilities and nursing homes and for adjunctive treatment of patients with Major Depressive Disorder ("MDD").

-Our advanced immuno-oncology asset, BXCL701, is an investigational, orally administered systemic innate immune activator for the treatment of a rare form of prostate cancer and advanced solid tumors that are refractory or treatment naïve to checkpoint inhibitors.
+Our advanced immuno-oncology asset, BXCL701, is an investigational, oral innate immune activator currently being developed as a potential therapy for the treatment of aggressive forms of prostate cancer, pancreatic cancer, and other solid and liquid tumors.